dawidpodolak/addon-panelsense/configuration.md

 | item_list | false | List of items that will be put into grid

 ### Items
-Item is a part of panel that allows you to controll your entities like light, cover etc. If some entity provides more controll options (like light has brightness or color steering) than shuch item can be long pressed.
+Item is a part of a panel that allows you to control your entities like light, cover, etc. If some entity provides more control options (like the light has brightness or color steering) then such an item can be long-pressed.
 You don't have to specify the type of the item.
-The type is determined on `entity` key.
+The type is determined by `entity` key.
 | Key | Required | Description |
 |--|--|--|
 | entity | true | HomeAssistant entity.
 Base on this, proper item will be used |